Tools & libraries

 To build QEMU, fetch and build the tk1 branch in our qemu repository:

-git clone -b tk1 https://github.com/tillitis/qemu
+git clone -b tk1 --depth 1 https://github.com/tillitis/qemu

-mkdir qemu/build
+mkdir -p qemu/build

 cd qemu/build

-../configure --target-list=riscv32-softmmu --disable-werror --without-default-features
+../configure --target-list=riscv32-softmmu --without-default-features

 make -j $(nproc) qemu-system-riscv32